Pulmonary Rehabilitation at Pen Bay Medical Center

 - Community resources for lung disease

-- Monthly support groups meetings for education, peer and healthcare resource support.
+- Monthly support group meetings provide education and support.

 - Access to local/community resources

-To maintain your improved physical tolerance we help you to progress from exercise in Rehab to daily home exercise by devising a home exercise plan home that includes pacing, breath control and self-monitoring techniques for safety and continued independence at home.
-We also allow and encourage you to come back for independent exercise training twice a week in our Rehab exercise room where you will always have a Rehab specialist to guide you.
-This is called Phase 3 Pulmonary Rehab.
+To maintain your improved physical tolerance we help you to progress from exercise in rehab to daily home exercise by devising a home exercise plan home that includes pacing, breath control and self-monitoring techniques for safety and continued independence at home.
+We also allow and encourage you to come back for independent exercise training twice a week in our rehab exercise room where you will always have a rehab specialist to guide you.

-Our pulmonary rehab team is a collaborative effort of health care professionals that includes respiratory therapists, rehab nurses, exercise specialists, dietitians, occupational and physical therapists, and other healthcare specialists on a consult as needed basis.
+Lead by pulmonologist, Andrew Filderman, MD., our pulmonary rehab team is a collaborative effort of health care professionals that includes respiratory therapists, rehab nurses, exercise specialists, dietitians, occupational and physical therapists, and other health care specialists as needed.